Rietta1/terraform-beginner-bootcamp-2023/README.md

 #### Error fixing and automate (generate workaround for terraform login with gitpod)

 We have automated this workaround with the following bash script [bin/generate_tfrc_credentials](bin/generate_tfrc_credentials)

+#### Shorten the command terrform to tf,

+this method is done just like the way we shorten kubernates to k8s,

+- To do this, you add alias to your bash_profile `open ~/.bash_profile` *this is where we can set bash configurations, like seting env var that will be scope for everything*,
+-  add `alias tf="terraform"` then reload `source ~/.bash_profile`, now you can type tf.

+- then to set it up in a bash profile, create a file `bin/set_tf_alias` and add your scripts , then chmod u+x ./bin/set_tf_alias and run ./bin/set_tf_alias , then add it to your gitpod.yml file